reymon359/how-to-live/advices/Review your Goals/index.md

 ---
 name: 'Review you Goals'
-description: 'Think about what you want to achieve'
 Categories: ['Goals', 'Future', 'Productivity']
 ---
 # Review you Goals

+Think about what you want to achieve
 Review your goals.
 The big ones each month, medium week, smalls day.

 ## Quotes